galliot-us/smart-social-distancing/README.md

 #### Processor

+Please note that in order to correctly visualize the processor in the frontend.
+The `HOST_PORT` used to run the **Processor** should be the same than the one stored in `config-frontend.ini

 ##### Optional Parameters
 This is a list of optional parameters for the `docker run` commands.
 They are included in the examples of this section.